Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

-Language explanations through information theory~\cite{shannon_mathematical_1948} and through content and frequency~\cite{estoup1916freqinshorthand} are some of the earliest examples of seeking to understand the mathematical relationships between the content of the language and the symbols used within it.
-Related work has led to studying efficiency in language such that word forms' frequencies and later references balance competing pressures in language for clarity (descriptive enough) and brevity (without excess content).
-Numerous domains interrogate the concept of efficiency shaping language and how it appears in measurement.
-Zipf described the principle of least effort~\cite{zipf1949least_effort} to universally describe linguistic scaling.
+Numerous domains interrogate how efficiency shapes language.
+Zipf described the speaker preference to communicate efficiently as the principle of least effort~\cite{zipf1949least_effort}.
 Work in information efficiency and psycholinguistics suggests it shapes the structure of language~\cite{futrell2024linguistic_info_efficiency,gibson2019efficiency_shapes_lang,zimmerman_tokens_2024, petersen2012langs_cool_as_they_expand} where human preference for communicative efficiency shapes language choices~\cite{fedzechkina2012restructure_lang_efficiency,jaeger2011efficiency_shape_lang_product}.
-Classical studies have found that text translations change and become simpler and worn down over time~\cite{west1973lectio_difficilior_potior}.
-And in pragmatic linguistics, Grice described this efficient tendency as a maxim of quantity in conversation in which one practices communicative brevity~\cite{grice1989wayofwords}.
+And in pragmatic linguistics, this efficiency can be seen in Grice's maxim of quantity in conversation in which one communicates succinctly~\cite{grice1989wayofwords}, a heuristic which is supportive of linguistic scaling~\cite{xu2024wordreuse}.

-Grice's Maxims prescribe rules governing conversation~\cite{grice1989wayofwords} that we can explore in conjunction (rather than in isolation) with scaling laws.
-The maxims state that interlocutors use quality, quantity, relevance, and manner of speaking to shape their utterances.
-These conversation maxims suggest possible distributions within the conversation flow that connect to the dynamic mix of language, cognition, and behavior producing these outputs.
-In particular, discussion of the maxims can be productive in understanding why universality exists across conversation modes.
-The maxim of quantity suggests efficient communication (supportive of linguistic scaling~\cite{xu2024wordreuse}) to achieve understanding with others.
-In different conversation modes, if transcribed naturalistic speech and writing for films both follow \heapslaw, the cause could be underlying commonality.